Code-Institute-Org/html-css-project/Project-Creation-guide.md

 ## Design Documentation
 ### Wireframes
-- **Wireframes:** Include high-fidelity wireframes for each key page of the project.
+- **Wireframes:** Include wireframes for each key page of the project.
 - **Annotations:** Provide annotations and explanations for design choices.

 ### UX Design